The Strange World of Overpriced Used Paperbacks

 Just because a book doesn't look like much doesn't mean it can't be incredibly valuable.
 With a little luck you can grab these interesting oddballs for far less than they're worth.

 Buying and selling books on Amazon and other marketplaces can be a profitable venture.
-There are a number of valuable books that are often sold well below their market price, and the key to making money on them is to get them when they are at their lowest.
-Automated price adjustment programs often create a situation of one computer competing against another computer for the lowest price in Amazon listings.
-If you watch carefully you can benefit from these and buy at a very low point indeed.
+There are a number of valuable books that are often sold well below their market price, and the key to making money on them is to catch them when they are at their lowest.
+Automated price adjustment programs often create a situation of one computer competing against another computer for the lowest price in Amazon listings, with downward spiraling prices (to a point).
+If you watch carefully, you can benefit from these and buy at a very low point indeed.

 Some booksellers just don't have time to manually check the value of a given book.
 They receive thousands of books daily, they price them according to a system they've designed, but they are not set up to catch the odd highly valuable book because they are set up for volume.
 An example of these types of books is "Rage" by Richard Bachman.
 It can sell for up to $600 or even higher, but it is simply a normal-looking paperback that you wouldn't take a second look at unless you knew Stephen King was making an effort to get all of them off the shelf (because of school gun violence).